Daniel Defoe: Death

-Defoe died on 24 April 1731, probably while in hiding from his creditors.
+Defoe died on 24 April 1731, in Ropemakers Alley, not far from where he was born in Cripplegate, probably while in hiding from his creditors.
 He was often in debtors' prison.
 The cause of his death was labelled as lethargy, but he probably experienced a stroke.
 He was interred in Bunhill Fields (today Bunhill Fields Burial and Gardens), just outside the medieval boundaries of the City of London, in what is now the Borough of Islington, where a monument was erected to his memory in 1870.
+A street in the Bronx, New York, is named in his honour (De Foe Place).